anonymousyouser/LESSQL/README.md

 ## Solution Limitations

-V. A.	Depending on the type and number of changes, the SchemaDiff algorithm may struggle to find the correct attribute mappings.
+V. Depending on the type and number of changes, the SchemaDiff algorithm may struggle to find the correct attribute mappings.
 For example, an attribute previously named "person” renamed to “identification” is a significant change since SchemaDiff relies on syntactic similarity.
 However, as discussed in the paper, this situation can be circumvented by using the hybrid or supervised configurations.